Marco-Romagna/ShukraBot/cardArt/s2/Readme.md

 ### S2

+Notably Missing:
-Notably Missing Set 2 Profectus
+- Set 2 Profectus

+Janbu Chabas I just grabbed as a screencap from  TTS